CSP Tools

 CXXThe C++ compiler, if any.

-COMPFLAGSFlags to the C/C++ compiler.
-The last flag must be the flag for generating the output file.
-This is with most compilers "-o".
+COMPFLAGSFlags passed to the C/C++ compiler.
+The last flag must be the output-file flag, which is usually -o.

-BINDIRThe path + '/' to the directory containing CspCompile and CspLink.
-This flag is not needed if the bin directory is in the PATH environment variable.
+BINDIRThe path, including the trailing slash, to the directory containing CspCompile and CspLink.
+This variable is not needed if the bin directory is in the PATH environment variable.

 Installing CSP in the Virtual File System

-The cspPages.c file generated by CspLink contains code for generating a Virtual File System for the compiled HTML files.
+The cspPages.c file generated by CspLink contains code for initializing the Virtual File System branch for the compiled HTML files.
 The file contains one global function:

-The user must call this function at startup and pass in the parent directory, which can be root or a branch in the Virtual File System.
+Call this function at startup and pass in the parent directory plus the CspReader that reads the combined data file.
+The parent can be the VFS root or any branch in the Virtual File System.

-The HttpDir object allows the user to design advanced directory structures that should suit all needs.
-The user can create and combine HttpDir objects in any order.
+HttpDir lets you design advanced directory structures.
+You can create and combine HttpDir objects in any order required by the application.

 bin2c

-bin2c is a tool that can convert any binary file to a (large) C array.
-The C array can be compiled and linked into your firmware.
+bin2c converts a binary file to a C array.
+The generated C array can be compiled and linked into your firmware.

-The data file produced by CspLink can be stored in flash memory and referenced by a CspReader object, but it is sometimes more convenient to embed the data file with the applications executable code.
-The Barracuda SDK contains a tool that can convert a binary file into a C array.
+The data file produced by CspLink can be stored in flash memory and referenced by a CspReader object, but it is sometimes more convenient to embed the data file in the application's executable code.
 The C file produced by bin2c can be compiled and linked with the application.

 $bin2c